trevor-vaughan/pupmod-simp-compliance_markup/README.md

         'value'      : false
 ```

-Alternatively, you may use the `compliance_map()` function to add compliance
+Alternatively, you may use the `compliance_markup::compliance_map()` function
-data to your modules outside of a parameter mapping.
-This is useful if you have
+to add compliance data to your modules outside of a parameter mapping.
+This is
-more advanced logic that is required to meet a particular internal requirement.
+useful if you have more advanced logic that is required to meet a particular
+internal requirement.

 **NOTE:** The parser does not know what line number and, possibly, what file
 the function is being called from based on the version of the Puppet parser